darwinia-network/darwinia-airnode/README.md

     # Save the mnemonic & xpub
     ```

-3. Choose an API provider, such as [Infura](https://app.infura.io/dashboard) or [Alchemy](https://dashboard.alchemy.com/), and then create an API key.
+3. (Temporarily disabled) Choose an API provider, such as [Infura](https://app.infura.io/dashboard) or [Alchemy](https://dashboard.alchemy.com/), and then create an API key.
 Here we need the Arbitrum mainnet and Arbitrum Goerli API.
 And then set it in `secrets.env`

 4. If you forgot to save your xpub address, you can generate it with this command